Exposure Effects on Count Outcomes with Observational Data, with Application to Incarcerated Women: Acknowledgements

 \section{Acknowledgements}

 This research was supported by NIH grants R01 AI085073 and R01 AI157758 and in part through Developmental funding from the University of North Carolina at Chapel Hill Center For AIDS Research (CFAR), an NIH funded program P30 AI050410.
 The authors thank John Preisser, Shaina Alexandria, Bryan Blette, Kayla Kilpatrick, Jaffer Zaidi, Samuel Rosin, and Paul Zivich for their helpful suggestions.
 Data in this manuscript were collected by MACS and WIHS, now the MACS/WIHS Combined Cohort Study (MWCCS), which is supported by the National Institutes of Health.
-Full acknowledgement is provided in the Appendix and at https://statepi.jhsph.edu/mwccs/acknowledgements/.
+Full acknowledgement is provided in the Appendix and at

+{h}ttps://statepi.jhsph.edu/mwccs/acknowledgements.
 The authors gratefully acknowledge the contributions of the study participants and dedication of the staff at the MWCCS sites.